manubraj/PIC-Microcontroller-ADC-to-LCD-Project/README.md

-# PIC-Microcontroller-ADC-to-LCD-Project
-This project demonstrates how to interface the ADC module of a PIC16F4550 microcontroller with a 16x2 LCD.
-The analog input voltage is converted into a digital value using the built-in ADC and displayed as a three-digit decimal number on the LCD screen in real time.
-# PIC16F4550 ADC to LCD Display Interface
+# PIC18F4550 ADC to LCD Display Interface

 ## 💡 Project Description

-This project demonstrates how to interface the ADC module of a PIC16F4550 microcontroller with a 16x2 LCD.
-The analog input voltage is converted into a digital value using the built-in ADC and displayed as a three-digit decimal number on the LCD screen in real time.
+This project demonstrates how to interface the ADC module of a PIC18F4550 microcontroller with a 16x2 LCD.
+The analog input voltage applied to RA0 (AN0) is converted into a digital value using the built-in ADC and displayed as a three-digit decimal number on the LCD screen.

 ---

 ## 🛠️ Hardware Components

-* PIC16F4550 Microcontroller
+* PIC18F4550 Microcontroller
 * 16x2 Character LCD (LM016L or equivalent)
-* 1kΩ Potentiometer/Variable Resistor for LCD contrast adjustment
+* 1kΩ Potentiometer
-* Analog Input Source (Potentiometer or Sensor)
-* Power Supply (5V)
+* 5V Power Supply
+* Connecting Wires
+* Proteus Simulation Software (Optional)

 ### Circuit Connections

-* LCD Data Pins (D0–D7) → PORTD
+* LCD Data Pins (D0–D7) → PORTD (RD0–RD7)
 * LCD RS Pin → RC0
 * LCD EN Pin → RC1
+* LCD RW Pin → GND
 * Analog Input → RA0 (AN0)
-* LCD Contrast Pin (VEE) → 1kΩ Potentiometer
+* Potentiometer Wiper → RA0 (AN0)

 ---